maikombecker/iphone-prompter/README.md

 ## How to use this utility

+* Download iphone-prompter (see downloads button above) and unzip the downloaded file.

 * Open a simple text editor (download a free one if needed, e.g. "TextWrangler" for Mac, or "Notepad++" for Windows).

 * In your simple text editor, prepare one or more text files, with every item you want to present in its own line.
 Put the text file(s) in the iphone-prompter folder.